Back to employers

 Tire Technician

-Tire technicians service, repair, and replace car tires to ensure an efficient and smooth ride for drivers.
-They’re knowledgeable about various tire types—including snow tires—and recommended treads for various road or off-road environments.
-They could be employed by a tire specialty repair shop or as part of a bigger automotive technician team in a large auto body shop.
+Tire Technician Role Description: Tire technicians service, repair, and replace car tires to ensure an efficient and smooth ride for drivers.
+They’re knowledgeable about various tire types, and recommended treads for various road or off-road environments.
+Essentially, they help keep people safe on the roads, that’s why they play such a key part in the automotive and mechanics industry.

 Vehicle Inspector